Yachiyo Industry Co., Ltd.

 - Automotive assembly: minicars, special-needs vehicles.

--The Honda Group accounted for 82% of total sales.
+-The Honda Group accounted for 90% of sales.

 -The Company sold off all of its sheet-metal operations in and outside Japan.
 The Company consolidated its operations into plastic fuel tanks (PFTs) and sunroofs.